-When comparing Nim vs C++, the Slant community recommends Nim for most people.
-In the question“What is the best programming language to learn first?”
-Nim is ranked 17th while C++ is ranked 27th.
-The most important reason people chose Nim is:
+When comparing Nim vs C#, the Slant community recommends C# for most people.
+In the question“What are the best statically typed, compiled, memory safe programming languages?”
+C# is ranked 6th while Nim is ranked 8th.
+The most important reason people chose C# is:

 Ranked in these QuestionsQuestion Ranking

 Pro Great portability and optimization